Combatd/Hybrid_Cloud_Foundations/README.md

 Creating a new scenario presents you with a number of different options.
 Here, we’re trying to create a scenario to determine resource utilization in 9 months, if no new workloads are added.
 As you can see, based on current utilization data, Prism projects that we’ll run out of storage well before that time.

 In this case, clicking the Recommend button gives us suggestions for which nodes we could add, how many we should add, and what their configuration should be for us to meet our runway needs.
 This particular feature can be a powerful tool in understand what your current and future capacity needs are, and can empower you to make informed, incremental purchasing decisions.

+### Prism Performance Monitoring: Dynamic Monitoring
+We’ve already briefly touched upon this in the Operational Insights section, specifically when we discussed the Analysis dashboard.
+The Analysis dashboard is a key part of Prism’s performance monitoring capabilities, because it provides you with a single, holistic view of cluster data and allows you to drill down into details as required.
+However, what we haven’t yet discussed is how performance monitoring works in Prism.

+Prism offers Dynamic Monitoring, using VM behavioral learning.
+The system learns the behavior of each VM and establishes a dynamic threshold as a performance baseline for each resource assigned to that VM.
+Each of the resource charts represents the baseline as a blue shaded range.
+If a given data point for a VM strays outside the baseline range (higher or lower), the system detects an anomaly and generates an alert.
+The anomaly is noted on the performance charts for easy reference and follow-up.

+If the data point’s anomalous results persist over time, the system learns the VM’s new behavior and adjusts the baseline for that resource.
+With behavioral learning, performance reporting delivered via Prism helps organizations better understand their workloads and have early knowledge of issues that traditional static threshold monitoring would not otherwise discover.